16 January 2012

 30 August 2009

-NOT the Beethoven Fourth Piano Concerto we all know but a long-forgotten and, it emerges, radically dissimilar variant.
+NOT the Beethoven Fourth Piano Concerto we all know but a long-forgotten and dissimilar variant.